rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 P2Rank has routines for optimizing arbitrary parameters with Grid and Bayesian optimization.

-Here by hyper-parameters we mean actual hyper-parameters of the machine learning models (eg. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.
+Here by hyper-parameters we mean actual hyper-parameters of the machine learning models (e.g. number of trees in RF) but also any arbitrary parameter ot the whole algorithm.

 To see the complete commented list of all (including undocumented) parameterss see [Params.groovy](https://github.com/rdk/p2rank/blob/develop/src/main/groovy/cz/siret/prank/program/params/Params.groovy) in the source code.